-Lake Charles wearily prepares for Hurricane Delta’s wrath 6 weeks after Laura’s devastation
+Lake Charles wearily prepares for Hurricane Delta’s wrath six weeks after Laura’s devastation

 Now, six weeks later, the beleaguered city is bracing for another serious hurricane strike.
 In a place where mounds of debris still litter the streets, windows sit shattered, and rooftops remain patched by tarps, the fresh wounds of a storm-ravaged community are being reopened.

-Hurricane Delta was a 1150 mph Category 3 as it churned towards the Louisiana coastline Friday.
-Forecast to weaken slightly to a high-end Category 2 at landfall, the expanding storm is expected to pass only fifteen miles east of Laura’s track.
+Hurricane Delta was a 120 mph Category 3 as it churned toward the Louisiana coastline Friday.
+Forecast to weaken slightly to a high-end Category 2 at landfall, the expanding storm is expected to pass only 15 miles east of Laura’s track.

 That means winds gusting past 110 mph for the immediate coastline and the potential for gusts of at least 80 mph in Lake Charles itself.